SunnyORCL/Iteam-DR-TF/docs/dataguard/replicating-dataguard.md

 Before moving to next section, need to make sure that the Primary region has the appropriate route rule.
 We will make this change from the OCI Console but first need the DRG to be created.
 1. Run the current terraform project (comment out all of database.tf)
-2. Add rule in Primary Region's Default Route table where traffic to destination <PRIMARY VCN CIDR> is routed to the <PRIMARY DRG>
+2. Add rule in Primary Region's Default Route table where traffic to destination PRIMARY VCN CIDR is routed to the PRIMARY DRG.

 WORKING NOTE: Right now, do not want to update existing resources using terraform script.
 Would require an extra step of importing in configurations and then has the risk of a user performing terraform destroy and altering primary region.
 Specifically, need to edit existing Subnet in primary region to (1) Change Route Table to including routing Standby VCN Traffic to DRG and (2) Change Security List for Data Guard communication.
 Currently performing those two steps from the console.